On the Influence of Parallax Effects in Thick Silicon Sensors in Coherent Diffraction Imaging: Scattering and Detection Geometry

 \section{Scattering and Detection Geometry}

 The typical geometry for a CXDI scattering experiment is illustrated in Fig.~\ref{Fig:schematic-view-parallax-effect}.
-The sample to be studied is irradiated by a focused FEL beam, and the scattered radiation is detected by a position-sensitive imaging detector.
+The sample to be studied is irradiated by a focused XFEL beam, and the scattered radiation is detected by a position-sensitive imaging detector.
 Photons scattered at an angle $2\Theta$ hit the sensor surface at the point of incidence (POI) with an angle of incidence (AOI) equal to $2\Theta$.
-FEL mono-energetic photons are absorbed in the sensor bulk after the distance $\lambda$, generating a charge cloud that drifts in the electric field $E$ toward the readout anode (pixel structure).
+Elastically scattered photons from the sample, which are mono-energetic, are absorbed in the sensor bulk after the distance $\lambda$, generating a charge cloud that drifts in the electric field $E$ toward the readout anode (pixel structure).
 The charge cloud widens during the drift, reaching a diameter of tens of $\mu\text{m}$ driven by Coulomb repulsion and ambipolar diffusion.

 In the case of single-photon detection, where less than one photon per pixel is absorbed during one integration time, the charge distribution's shape after the drift process at the pixel structure is shown in the bottom panel of Fig.~\ref{Fig:schematic-view-parallax-effect} for the exemplary cases $1$ to $3$.
 When more than one photon is absorbed per integration cycle, the charge clouds generated by the individual photons overlap and can create a more extended signal structure at the pixel plane, as illustrated in sketches $4$ and $5$.